luarvique/ppa/README.md

 * More reliable SDRPlay devices operation.
 * Better map information, with distances.
 * Better APRS map information, with weather.
-* Configurable session time limit.
+* Configurable session timeout, with a policy page.
+* HTTPS protocol support (requires SSL certificate).

 This repository contains packages for the following Linux distributions:
 * Ubuntu 22.04 (Jammy Jellyfish) for amd64, arm64 architectures